 Word to PDF Converters

 There are lots of web based services that can convert your DOC or DOCX to PDF for you.
-Using a tool like SmallPDF or SodaPDF for files made with older versions of Word is probably a good idea.
+Using a tool like SmallPDF or SodaPDF for files made with older versions of Word may be a good idea.
 But if you’re running an up to date copy of Word, there is really no reason.
 Word can export to PDF just fine.

 Sometimes an online PDF converter is helpful for troubleshooting more complex files too.
 If you’re exporting from Word and the PDF is missing elements or the content is not aligning properly on the page, doing a conversion with SmallPDF to compare is often helpful.